osrf/gazebo_tutorials/torsional_friction/tutorial.md

 1. Back in the main window, repeat the same process above for the new sphere.
-Unlike the first sphere (which is still rotating, it will rotate forever), the new sphere quickly stops spinning.
+Unlike the first sphere (which is still rotating, it will rotate forever), the new sphere quickly stops spinning when the torque is applied.

 # How it works